Skip to content

 COSTA RICA

 I first visited Costa Rica for 10 days in February 1987 with my brother Jim — climbing the country’s highest peak, Chirripó Grande (12,530 feet elevation), and body surfing at Manuel Antonio National Park.
-Meeting a couple from Costa Rica on our Australia-to-Indonesia cruise helped motivate my return with my spouse Carol 38 years later.
+Meeting a couple from Costa Rica on our Australia-to-Indonesia cruise in 2023 helped motivate my return with Carol 38 years later, in 2025.

 Sarchi: Eloy Alfaro Cart Factory

-Sarchi is a key artisan town in Costa Rica, best known for handcrafted, colorfully-painted oxcarts (shown below).
+Sarchi is a key artisan town in Costa Rica, best known for handcrafted, colorfully-painted oxcarts.
 UNESCO honors Costa Rican oxcarts on its world list of intangible cultural heritage.
-These traditional wagons were once a cornerstone of Costa Rica’s economic development, transporting goods, particularly coffee beans, from the central highlands to boats on the Pacific coast.
-The best place to see the oxcarts is where they are still made — at Eloy Alfaro Cart Factory (Fabrica de Carretas Eloy Alfaro) in Sarchi, in Alajuela Province, 30 minutes northwest of the San José / Juan Santamaría International Airport (SJO).
+These traditional wagons were once a cornerstone of Costa Rica’s economic development, transporting goods, particularly coffee beans, from the Central Highlands to boats on the Pacific coast.
+The best place to see the oxcarts is where they are still made — at Eloy Alfaro Cart Factory (Fabrica de Carretas Eloy Alfaro) in Sarchi, in Alajuela Province, 30 minutes northwest of the San José / Juan Santamaría International Airport (SJO):

 Zarcero: topiary garden & Church of San Rafael